Doll Man: Lester Colt

 A new Doll Man, alias Lester Colt, was introduced in Crisis Aftermath: The Battle for Blüdhaven, a mini-series published by DC in 2006.

 Lester Colt is a famous U.S. special operator, holding a B.A. in international politics and advanced degrees in the sciences.
 He is an "Operational Management and Strategic Adviser" to S.H.A.D.E.
 Colt seems to be highly trained in the martial arts, as well as being a very capable battlefield leader.
 Lester has a series of action figures named in his honor.
 However, he follows an "ends justifies the means" policy in his mission, and in Uncle Sam and the Freedom Fighters #1 is shown cold-bloodly killing a drug dealer in front of the man's young son at the boy's birthday party (he had infiltrated the drug dealer's home disguised as one of his own action figures).
-This action earns his a severe rebuke from the revived Uncle Sam in later issues when he detects from S.H.A.D.E. and joins the new Freedom Fighters.
+This action earns his a severe rebuke from the revived Uncle Sam in later issues when he defects from S.H.A.D.E. and joins the new Freedom Fighters.

 Colt is a highly decorated "old soldier", and his personal decorations include the Legion of Merit, six Silver Stars for gallantry, fourteen Bronze Stars for Valor, and seventeen Purple Hearts.

 Colt is romantically involved with scientist and former S.H.A.D.E. employee, Emma Glenn.
 Eager to contribute to his country, in something other than war, Lester agreed to an experiment created by Emma's father, which reduced him to his present height.
 A S.H.A.D.E. squad, masquerading as a terrorist group, killed Emma's father and destroyed the lab.
 Now stuck at a permanent height of six inches tall, Colt attempted to distance himself from Glenn, hoping to spare her the pain of a miniaturized boyfriend.
 Despite this, there are still strong feelings between the two and they are learning to cope with their new situation.
 This is aided by trips to The Heartland, the current Freedom Fighters' extradimensional home base, where Colt is mystically restored to full height for brief periods.

 In the new Freedom Fighters series (2007–08), Lester undergoes a procedure with several other shrunken people, including Darrel Dane, to be returned to normal size.
 The experiment goes horribly wrong, and the group are fused together into a human-sized monstrosity.
 Lester is eventually freed, returns to his normal size, and seemingly retires to start a family with Glenn.